Jody Watley (album)

 Jody Watley is the debut studio album by American singer Jody Watley, released on February 23, 1987, by MCA Records.
-Although Watley already found success as a part of the trio Shalamar, the impact of this album made Watley a cultural style icon in contemporary R&B, pop and dance music.
+Although Watley had already found success as a part of the trio Shalamar, the impact of this album made her a cultural style icon in contemporary R&B, pop and dance music.
 Its success culminated in Watley winning a Grammy Award for Best New Artist in 1988 against fellow artists Breakfast Club, Cutting Crew, Terence Trent D'Arby and Swing Out Sister.
-The album also produced three top-ten singles on the US Billboard Hot 100: "Looking for a New Love" (#2), "Don't You Want Me" (#6) and "Some Kind of Lover" (#10).
+The album also produced three top-ten singles on the US Billboard Hot 100: "Looking for a New Love" (No. 2), "Don't You Want Me" (No. 6) and "Some Kind of Lover" (No. 10).
 The album has sold two million copies in the United States and over four million copies worldwide.